-Many UP requirements are fulfilled through other TRUST components, such as RUOP or WRITE.
+Many UP requirements are fulfilled through other TRUST components, such as RUOP or WRITE and as such, TRUST Scholars are highly encouraged (not required) to complete the Underserved Pathway as part of their TRUST experience.
 The following additional requirements must be completed by April 1 of their graduating year:

 - Minimum of 10 online curriculum modules and associated activities (minimum of 8 for E14 and before)

 - One of the 10 modules MUST be “Who Are the Underserved”

 - One meeting per quarter with Underserved Pathway/TRUST mentor (phone, email, in-person)

 - 24 hours of community service/service learning with underserved focus

 For a complete list of all Underserved Pathway Policies including important deadlines please visit: Underserved Pathway Policies